 All full-time and part time employees, all faculty, and all Academy Trustees are eligible for tuition remission for up to 3 credits each semester, in any of the PAFA’s academic programs.
 The spouse and children of regular full-time employees and appointed faculty are entitled to a 50% discount on tuition for 1 course up to 1.5 credits per semester through PAFA’s Public Education Program; or a 50% discount on tuition for the Graduate or Certificate Programs, up to a maximum of 30 credits per year.
 Some restrictions apply, please contact Human Resources for more details.

-All PAFA employees are entitled to a 20% discount at Portfolio, our museum store, and at the PAFA’s art supply.
+All PAFA employees are eligible to receive a 20% discount in The Museum Store at PAFA.

 PAFA employees automatically become Members of the Museum at the individual level.
 Benefits of membership include free Museum admission, invitations to opening receptions and exclusive Members programs.

 The Pennsylvania Academy of the Fine Arts (PAFA), in its sole discretion, reserves the right to make changes to, delete, suspend, or discontinue its benefits plans and programs at any time.
 The benefits plan overview describes the benefits offered by PAFA in non-technical language.
 Your specific rights are governed solely, and in every respect, by the official documents and not by this plan overview.
 If there are any discrepancies between the information presented here and the official plan documents, the language of the official plan document will prevail as accurate.
 The benefits summary is presented as a matter of information only.
 It is not intended to create a contract, expressed or implied, of any kind whatsoever between PAFA and its employees.